thefinnlab/psyanim-docs/overview/entity_prefabs.md

-# Quick Start - Entity Prefabs
+# Psyanim 2.0: Entity Prefabs

 You can check out the full scene definition for this tutorial [here](TODO).